| Home

 minded mathematical astronomer searching out the skies and as the

-metaphysically minded astrologer divining the purposes of the heavens.
+metaphysically minded astrologer divining the higher purposes of

 The